-All you need to do is pick a date in the last weekend of November to get your friends and family together for your own Big Aussie Barbie.
+All you need to do is pick a date to get your friends and family together for your own Big Aussie Barbie.
 Whether you get together in person or go online, you’ll raise awareness and funds that can save a life.
 Just make sure you adhere to social distancing guidelines and keep COVID-safe.

 With your help, we can be there for every Aussie affected by a prostate cancer diagnosis.